Alzheimer’s and Advanced Directives: Planning for Future Care

 Legal matters are intertwined with emotional discussions, making early planning essential.

-The complex nature of Alzheimer’s disease may seem less overwhelming when equipped with these , enabling well-informed choices that honour personal wishes and uphold dignity while navigating the unavoidable uncertainties of this relentless condition.
+The complex nature of Alzheimer’s disease may seem less overwhelming when equipped with these tools, enabling well-informed choices that honour personal wishes and uphold dignity while navigating the unavoidable uncertainties of this relentless condition.

 Leave a Reply